Correctness and completeness of logic programs: Pruning

 \end{example}

 \begin{example} The previous example shows a case where completeness of pruned trees w.r.t.\ a specification cannot be shown by Th.\,\ref{th:completeness:pruned}.
-However completeness of the pruned trees w.r.t.\ $S_p$ can be shown by splitting the specification into subsets.
+However the completeness can be proved by employing a family of specifications.
+Consider the same program $P$ and specification $S_c$.
+For each $c(l_1,l_2)\in S_c$ we construct a specification $S'$ for which $P$ is semi-complete, $c(l_1,l_2)\in S'$, and Th.\,\ref{th:completeness:pruned} is applicable.
+Informally, $S'$ may be understood as the subset of $\M_P$ needed to obtain $c(l_1,l_2)$, by means of the clauses involved in a pruned tree for $c(l_1,l_2)$.